-The 1100A+ Wireless Receiver is equipped with a case tamper and a wall tamper.
-A three position Wall Tamper header (J6) is provided to disable the wall tamper.
-To disable the wall tamper, place the jumper across pins one (DISABLE) and two of the header.
-If wall tamper is required, place the jumper over pins two and three (ENABLE) of the header.
-See Figure 1 and Figure 2.
+The 1100XH is equipped with a case tamper and a wall tamper.
+A two position header is provided to disable the wall tamper.
+To disable the wall tamper, place the jumper across the two pins of the header.
+If wall tamper is required, place the jumper over just one pin for storage.

-Mounting the Receiver
+Mount the Receiver